schwindelbub/Rudeltippen/README.md

 play start
 ```

-Advanced configuration
+Advanced configuration (optional)
 ------------------

 ### Log4j

-If you want log4j Support for your Application you'll find an empty log4j configuration file (log4j.prod.xml.example) in INSTLLATIONFOLDER/conf.
+If you want custom log4j support for your Rudeltippen installation you'll find an empty log4j configuration file (log4j.prod.xml.example) in INSTLLATIONFOLDER/conf.
 Rename the file to log4j.prod.xml and edit this file with your required appenders.
 Afterwards uncomment the following line in INSTLLATIONFOLDER/application.conf

 ```bash
 #%prod.application.log.path=/log4j.prod.xml